 - Essential Information to Know Before You Go

 - Renting a Car, Campervan, or Motorhome in New Zealand

 About the Drive from Queenstown to Christchurch

-In my opinion, between 5 to 7 days is the perfect amount of to stop along the way and visit some of the best attractions.
+In my opinion, 5 to 7 days is the perfect amount of time to stop along the way and visit some of the best attractions.
 For example, spending two nights in Wanaka, two nights in Mount Cook, and one night in Lake Tekapo is a great itinerary that gives you six days to explore.

 As you may already know, Wanaka is filled with amazing things to do, and as such, this guide will show you the more scenic route that travels from Queenstown to Wanaka and then onto Christchurch.
-If you are simply trying to get the Christchurch as quickly as possible you can choose the other route.
-Just be aware that you will miss Wanaka.
+If you are simply trying to get to Christchurch as quickly as possible, you can choose the route through Cromwell.
+Just be aware that you will miss out on visiting Wanaka.

-This is especially true on Lindis Pass which is the highest part of the journey.
-If you’re visiting Queenstown in the summer, traffic on the windy roads can be dangerous and care needs to be taken especially when driving past attractions that often take people’s attention away from the road.
+This is especially true on Lindis Pass, which is the highest part of the journey.
+If you’re visiting Queenstown in the summer, traffic on the windy roads can be dangerous and care needs to be taken, especially when driving past attractions that often take people’s attention away from the road.

 Queenstown to Christchurch FAQs